wavefrontHQ/docs/pages/doc/tracing_ui_overview.md

   </table>

 * Update the legend by clicking the settings icon.
-These settings apply to the application map, and service status view too.
+These settings can be configured by each user and apply to the application map, and grid view too.
   <table style = "width: 100;">
     <tr>
       <td markdown ="span">